TheBigFred/libSocket/README.md

 # libSocket is a portable low-level socket library.

-The purpose of this library is to wrap the BSD & winsock2 API to hidde difference between the two API.
+The purpose of this library is to wrap the BSD & winsock2 API to hidde the differences between the two APIs.

-Winsoc2 API is similare but not fully compatible with the BSD API, which is a pity because that was its aim.
+The Winsock2 API is similar but not fully compatible with the BSD API, which is a shame because that was its purpose.

-This library aims:
+The purpose of this library is to:

 * To support both IPV4 and IPV6 addresses.
 * Never allocate memory dynamically.